Beyond-jQuery/book/manuscript/ajax.md

 fetch('/user/1', {method: 'DELETE'});
 ~~~~~~~

-Sending this request with `fetch` is so simple that we can easily write the entire thing in one line without losing readability.
+Sending this request with `fetch` is just as simple as `$.ajax`; we can easily write the entire thing in one line without losing readability.

 ### Sending PATCH requests

 As mentioned earlier in this chapter, PATCH requests are relatively new on the HTTP scene, and they are used to update a _portion_ of an existing resource.
 Take our previous PUT request example, where we only want to update a user's mobile phone number, but have to include all other user data in our PUT request as well.
 For small records, this may be fine, but for records of substantial size, it can not only be a waste of bandwidth, but also a poor use of server processing power (determining which properties have actually changed).
-For this situation, we can use PATCH requests.
+Another approach may be to define specific endpoints for each part of the user's data, or identify the data to be updated based on URI query parameters, but that just clutters up our API.
+For this situation, it is best to use PATCH requests.

 Let's revisit the PUT example where we need to update an existing user's mobile number, this time with PATCH.
 A jQuery approach - using a simple plaintext-based key-value message body to indicate the property to change along with the new property value - would look like this: